slaakko/cminor/README.md

 Cminor Compiler and Tools
 =========================

-Cminor is an object-oriented language.
+Cminor is an object-oriented garbage collected experimental programming language.
 Cminor programs run in a virtual machine.